 The County of Los Angeles's realignment target population includes youth who were eligible for commitment to Secure Youth Treatment Facility (SYTF) based on the offense described in Subdivision (b) of Welfare and Institutions Code (WIC) Section 707 and in compliance with WIC Section 875.
-This includes youth previously committed to the DJJ and then committed to SYTF at the time of DJJ's closure.
+This includes youth previously committed to the Division of Juvenile Justice and then committed to SYTF at the time of DJJ's closure.

-For FY 2025-26, we anticipate there will be approximately 110-140 such youth.
+For FY 2024-25, we anticipate there will be approximately 100-120 such youth.
 The service needs for this population have been identified as family support and engagement, substance use, mental health, health, transformative mentoring (Credible Messengers), job readiness, healing/restorative justice, cognitive rehabilitative therapy, youth leadership/advocacy, gender specific, and a comprehensive education/vocational program.